Nox1858/GameExample/README.md

-Hello, this is random Game by Nox
+Hello, this is random game by Nox